Jayden94Garcia/password-strength-checker/README.md

 ## Description

 This password strength checker program provides a basic way to assess the strength of passwords entered by users.
-It evaluates passwords based on length and provides feedback on their strength.Implemented using HTML, CSS, and JavaScript.
+It evaluates passwords based on length and provides feedback on their strength.
+Implemented using HTML, CSS, and JavaScript.
 It provides real-time feedback on the strength of a password as it is being typed.
 When the submit button is clicked, it displays alerts indicating the strength of the password and provides suggestions for improvement.

 ## Features